dnth/active-learning-flywheel/README.md

 ## 🛠️ Usage
 See the [notebook](./nbs/04_relabel_loop.ipynb) for a complete example.

-Be sure to prepared 3 datasets:
+Be sure to prepared 3 subsets of the dataset:
-- [initial_samples](./nbs/initial_samples.parquet): A dataframe of an existing labeled training dataset to seed the training set.
+- [Initial samples](./nbs/initial_samples.parquet): A dataframe of a labeled images to train an initial model.
+If you don't have any labeled data, you can label some images yourself.
-- [unlabeled](./nbs/unlabeled_samples.parquet): A dataframe of unlabeled data which we will sample from using active learning.
+- [Unlabeled samples](./nbs/unlabeled_samples.parquet): A dataframe of unlabeled data which we will sample from using active learning strategies.
-- [eval](./nbs/evaluation_samples.parquet): A dataframe of labeled data which we will use to evaluate the performance of the model.
+- [Evaluation samples](./nbs/evaluation_samples.parquet): A dataframe of labeled data which we will use to evaluate the performance of the model.
+This is the test data, do not use it for active learning.
+Split this out in the beginning.

 As a toy example I created the above 3 datasets from the imagenette dataset.